Quaker Education: What’s Different about a Friends School?

 This video explains a Quaker education.

 How do students learn community, responsibility, and stewardship?
 By living it!
-The Quaker belief of the “Inner Light” or that of God in each of us creates an atmosphere of tolerance and openness.
-Students are led by example not only to respect the perspectives and talents of others in the community but so to learn from them.
+The Quaker belief in the “Inner Light” or that of God in each of us creates an atmosphere of tolerance and openness.
+Students are led by example not only to respect the perspectives and talents of others in the community but also to learn from them.
 Friends school campuses are culturally, religiously, racially, and socio-economically diverse and are deeply enriched by this diversity.
-A Friends school education is not limited to campus life but is enhanced by getting out into the local community for service projects or traveling to far-off places like China or Peru to learn a language or build a school.
+A Friends school education is not limited to campus life.
+Still, it is enhanced by getting out into the local community for service projects or traveling to far-off places like China or Peru to learn a language or build a school.
 This focus on preparing students to be citizens of the world is a unique feature of all Friends schools and reflects the heart of Quaker principles.
-Friends schools have a deep commitment to environmental sustainability and you will find eco-friendly policies being put into practice, not just talked about.
+Friends schools are deeply committed to environmental sustainability, and you will find eco-friendly policies being implemented, not just talked about.

-The best way to understand why Quaker education is unique is to understand the basic principles of the faith itself – the ones from which all Friends schools receive their inspiration and guidance.
+The best way to understand why Quaker education is unique is to understand the basic principles of the faith – the ones from which all Friends schools receive their inspiration and guidance.
 You have to ask this question:

 What is Quakerism anyway?